openhab/openhab-distro/docs/sources/getting-started.md

 Karaf provides the possibility to be automatically started on system startup as a service.
 As different mechanisms are required for the different operating systems, Karaf detects your OS and generates the required files.

-This capability is currently not available for ARM based devices (e.g. Raspberry Pi 1 and 2).
+This capability is currently not available for ARM based devices (e.g. Raspberry Pi 1 and 2) but further below shows the manual steps needed.
 On Linux systems, you can use the command ```arch``` to show which CPU architecture is being used.

 To install openHAB as a service, call
 ```